-You can bring originals of these documents into Student Central for us to sight, copy, stamp, scan and upload on your behalf.
+Once our campuses reopen, you will be able to bring originals of these documents into Student Central for us to sight, copy, stamp, scan and upload on your behalf.
 If you prefer to upload them to your enrolment portal yourself, these will need to be certified as true copies by one of the following people:

 - A JP (Justice of the Peace) – search for your local JP

 - An officer of the court or lawyer or Notary Public